snhoward/Twitter/README.md

 The following **additional** features are implemented:

-* [x] List anything else that you can get done to improve the app functionality!
 * [x] User can see the amount of retweets and favorites a tweet has by the respective buttons
 * [x] User can compose through a floating action tab rather than a menu button
 * [x] Nicer toolbar with logo replaces old action bar
+* [x] Links within bodies are automatically autolinked
+* [x] User's location is shown in their profile view
+* [x] User can see the amount of followers and following in any profile

 ## Video Walkthrough